OctoMind-dev/cli/README.md

 ```

 Options:
 - `-k, --api-key`: Your Octomind API key (will prompt if not provided)
 - `-t, --test-target-id`: Test target ID (optional)
 - `-f, --force`: Force overwrite existing configuration

 If you don't provide the API key via the command line option, the CLI will prompt you to enter it interactively.
-Read the [docs](https://octomind.dev/docs/run-tests/execution-curl#create-an-api-key) to learn how to generate an api key.
+You can get your API key from https://octomind.dev/docs/run-tests/execution-curl#create-an-api-key.

 ### Execute Tests